ouspg/CompSec/Lab1_Fuzzing/README.md

 Task|Grade/Level|Description|
 ----|:---:|-----------|
-Task 1 |   | Mutated test case generation with Radamsa Task 2 | 2 | Analyzing a small C-program with AddressSanitizer
-Task 3 | 3 | Setting up AFL fuzzer and analyzing results, creating your own small C-program and fuzztesting it Task 4 | 4/5 | WIP / Contribute to a existing open-source project.
+Task 1 |   | Mutated test case generation with Radamsa Task 2 | 2 | Analyzing a small C-program with AddressSanitizer, setting up AFL fuzzer and analyzing results Task 3 | 3 | Creating your own small C-program and fuzztesting it Task 4 | 4/5 | WIP / Contribute to a existing open-source project.
 Set up a fuzzing environment and report findings.